Peramivir

+Exterior of Rapiacta I.V.
+Bag 300mg (Generic name: Peramivir hydrate).
+An anti-influenza virus drug administered by intravenous infusion in Japan.

 Peramivir (trade name Rapivab) is an antiviral drug developed by BioCryst Pharmaceuticals for the treatment of influenza.
 Peramivir is a neuraminidase inhibitor, acting as a transition-state analogue inhibitor of influenza neuraminidase and thereby preventing new viruses from emerging from infected cells.
 It is approved for intravenous administration.

 In October 2009, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for the use of peramivir based on safety data from phase I, phase II, and limited phase III trial data.
 The emergency use authorization for peramivir expired in June 2010.
 On 19 December 2014, the FDA approved peramivir to treat influenza infection in adults.